alexaustin007/dbt_snowflake_dagster/README.md

 Use Docker Compose to set up the Dagster and DBT containers.

-bash
-Copy
-Edit
 docker-compose up --build
 This will build and start all necessary containers for Dagster, DBT, and the Snowflake database.

 Run the Dagster pipeline:

-After Docker Compose has started, open Dagster's UI at http://localhost:3000.
+Start dagster by "dagster dev" command, After Docker Compose has started, open Dagster's UI at http://localhost:3000.
 You can run the job defined in the my_dagster_project/my_jobs.py file.

 Monitor the job in Dagster: